 Perhaps more importantly, the Mayor of London is dependent on national government for police funding.

 True, the mayor has the power to raise some funds himself, principally through the ability to set a precept on Council Tax – in recent years he has set as high a precept as he is legally allowed to do so.
 But according to the Office of the Deputy Mayor for Policing, about 70 per cent of Met funding comes directly from national government.
 And Sadiq Khan claims that national government has not been generous to the London service – according to the Mayor, grants from central government have been cut by 40 per cent since 2010 on a like for like basis.

-One result of this has been a 10 per cent decline in Met police numbers over the last decade – from roughly 33,000 in 2010 to 30,000 today, even as London’s population has grown fast and demands on the police have, arguably, grown even faster.
+One result of this has been a 10 per cent decline in Met police numbers over the last decade – from roughly 33,000 in 2010 to 30,000 in 2020, even as London’s population has grown fast and demands on the police have, arguably, grown even faster.
 Cuts to civilian staff and Police Community Support Officers (PCSOs) have been greater still.
-And all the while the police have been busy selling of police stations and other capital assets.
+And all the while the police have been busy selling off police stations and other capital assets.

 In this context, it’s worth noting that London has a much smaller police force than New York, though New York has a similar population size and few of the Met’s national responsibilities – perhaps because the New York Police Department is funded through city rather than national taxes.
 (New York has 36,000 officers and 19,000 civilian employees.
 London has around 30,000 police officers and 8,500 civilian staff.)